-How can you make sure your website provides a good user experience, without being a UX expert?
+How can you make sure your web design provides a good user experience, without being a UX expert?

 Here are a few best practices that will teach you what to look for and ways that you and your web designer can improve the user experience for your website.

 The visual design and user experience of your website are closely related.
-That’s not to say that a beautiful design will solve all your problems.
+That’s not to say that a beautiful website design will solve all your problems.
 There are plenty of pretty websites out that are awful to use.
-And there are ugly websites that are highly functional (think Craigslist).
+And there are ugly website designs that are highly functional (think Craigslist).